ypriverol/github-paper/document/manuscript.md

 ## Acknowledgements

 Y.P.R is supported by the BBSRC ‘PROCESS’ grant [reference BB/K01997X/1] and by the BBSRC ‘Quantitative Proteomics’ grant [reference BB/I00095X/1].
 R.W. is also funded by grant BB/I00095X/1.
 J.A.V. is supported by the Wellcome Trust [grant number WT101477MA].
-J.U. is funded by the BMBF grant de.NBI - German Network for Bioinformatics Infrastructure (FKZ031 A 534A).
+J.U. and T.S. are funded by the BMBF grant de.NBI - German Network for Bioinformatics Infrastructure (FKZ031 A 534A).

 ##References